DMontgomery40/Portfolio/articles/mcp-server.md

 The server maintains context across multiple exchanges, preserving configuration settings throughout.
 I just want to pause to highlight an important point, maybe the whole point, of the Model Context Protocol.
 Nearly everything is done just like this, with natural language.

-> When people hear about what MCP can do, there is a natural tendency to shrug and thing, “cool, another thing that does stuff I can already do with a little work and some code”
+> When people hear about what MCP can do, there is a natural tendency to shrug and thing, "cool, another thing that does stuff I can already do with a little work and some code"

-Natural language communication between your CRM, your mongobd instance, your web browser, your playwright crawler, your everything else — you just a text field and words — that’s it.
+Natural language communication between your CRM, your mongobd instance, your web browser, your playwright crawler, your everything else — you just a text field and words — that's it.

 ## Reference Servers